MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. From the top of the page, select **+ New user** then from the drop-down box, select **Create new user**.

-1. **Create new user** should already be selected, if not select that option.

 1. Populate the **Identity** fields as follows:

     1. User principal name: **sara**.